-There are 2 main logo categories: Image or icon-based logos and name-based logos.
-Below, you’ll read about 9 types of logos that fit into these groups.
+There are two main logo categories: Image or icon-based logos and name-based logos.
+However, nine types of logos fit into these groups, and in this post, we will break them down for you.

 Icon-based logos use images in order to send a message about the brand they’re representing.
 Let’s check out the 4 different types: